Bath, Somerset: Charter trustees

-Because Bath is unparished, there is no longer a city council (or parish council) – Bath City Council having ended in 1996 with the abolition of the district of Bath.
-The City of Bath's ceremonial functions, including its formal status as a city, its twinning arrangements, the mayoralty of Bath– which can be traced back to 1230– and control of the city's coat of arms, are maintained by the charter trustees of the City of Bath.
+Bath City Council was abolished in 1996, along with the district of Bath, and there is no longer a parish council for the city.
+The City of Bath's ceremonial functions, including its formal status as a city, its twinning arrangements, the mayoralty of Bath – which can be traced back to 1230 – and control of the city's coat of arms, are maintained by the charter trustees of the City of Bath.

 The councillors elected by the electoral wards that cover Bath (see below) are the trustees, and they elect one of their number as their chair and mayor.
 The mayor holds office for one municipal year and in modern times the mayor begins their term in office on the first Saturday in June, at a ceremony at Bath Abbey with a civic procession from and to the Guildhall.
-The 794th mayor, who began her office on 6 May 2021, is June Player.
+The 798th mayor, who began his office on 7 June 2025, is Bharat Pankhania.
 A deputy mayor is also elected.

 Coat of arms

-The coat of arms includes a depiction of the city wall, and two silver strips representing the River Avon and the hot springs.
+The coat of arms includes a depiction of the city wall, and two silver stripes representing the River Avon and the hot springs.
 The sword of St. Paul is a link to Bath Abbey.
 The supporters, a lion and a bear, stand on a bed of acorns, a link to Bladud, the subject of the Legend of Bath.
 The knight's helmet indicates a municipality and the crown is that of King Edgar (referencing his coronation at the Abbey).
 A mural crown, indicating a city, is alternatively used instead of the helmet and Edgar's crown.

 The Arms bear the motto "Aqvae Svlis", the Roman name for Bath in Latin script; although not on the Arms, the motto "Floreat Bathon" is sometimes used ("may Bath flourish" in Latin).